venu0245/Linux/fdisk.md

   mount /dev/sda5
   ```

-* if some user login into our directory,if we umount the directory as a root
+* if someone user login into mount directory,
+* as a root user when we umount the directory,mount directory will not be umount
+* we can be check it out who inside the directory

   ![preview](images/disk10.PNG)